CINTAMANI LINEN SHORT SLEEVE SHIRT

 CARE GUIDE

 Hand wash your item with PH neutral soap and cool water.
 Air dry in shape on a hanger, or laid flat.
+Do not machine wash or tumble dry as some shrinkage may occur.
 With any work of art, there are signs of the artist at work.

 Enjoy any print irregularities, they are part of the finish and should not be considered as imperfections.
 They are part of your garment and they are what makes it unique.

 DELIVERY & RETURNS